Financial-Times/origami-website/_components/customisation.md

 Origami maintained brands include:
 - master: FT branding for public ft.com sites and affiliates.
-- internal: Style suitable for internal products, tools, and documentation.
+- internal: Style suitable for tools, documentation, and internal products.
 - whitelabel: Base, structural styles only to build on and customise.

 Taking `o-table` as an example, the "master" brand version offers a "row stripes" feature, which uses "master" brand colours such as "paper" and "wheat":